HomeBioConcertsVaultAudio/VideoLinxPhoto GalleryContact

-The "Kink" visits backstage with Dirty Dan Buck and Ted Nugent
+Kink visits backstage with old friends, Dirty Dan Buck and Ted Nugent

 "Dirty" Dan and "The Kink" before the rocks start rollin'

-Afterwards, Ted Nugent arrived backstage, along with a commanding presence of police escorts, Ted was promptly taken to his dressing room.
-No more than five minutes later, after hearing that his old friend "The Kink" was there I was summoned to go directly to Ted's dressing room.
-Ted greeted me with a hardy warmth rarely seen among the rock 'n roll ilk .
-"How the hell how are you Eric" Ted retorted.
+Afterwards, Ted arrived backstage, along with a commanding presence of police escorts, he was promptly escorted directly to his dressing room.
+No more than five minutes later, after hearing that his old friend Kink was there I was summoned to go directly to Ted's dressing room.
+Ted greeted me with a hardy warmth rarely seen in the rock 'n roll circles.
+'How the hell how are you Eric' Ted retorted.
 Your ole Uncle Eric here I replied.
 Ted's wife Shemane and son and daughter, Rocco and Sasha greeted me as well.
-We spent some time talking about the old day's remembering Ted's Mother, Marion "Ma" Nugent.
-We continued to talk about guitars, guns and women... oh what a combo.
+We spent some time talking about the old day's remembering Ted's Mother, Marion 'Ma' Nugent.
+We continued to talk about guitars, guns, hunting, women...oh what a combo.
 Shemane and I recalled some personal remembrances as Rocco chimed in on occasion.

 Click on thumbnails to see larger pictures